RangeWING-git/CS322_KAIST16F/README.md

 At the src folder,
 * Pre-project 1-1: `$ javac cs322/p1_1/P1_1.java`
 * Pre-project 1-2: `$ javac cs322/p1_2/P1_2.java`
+* You should append `-encoding UTF-8` option when compiling on Windows.

 ### How to execute
 Where the class files exists (e.g. bin folder or src folder after compile; look at the screenshot),